Markbnj/venv2docker/README.md

 ## Architecture and base image compatibility

-Very often the only thing you care about when deploying docker containers is that the host machine is running a compatible version of the linux kernel.
+Often the only thing you care about when deploying docker containers is that the host machine is running a compatible version of the linux kernel.
 Not so with virtualenvs.
 The constraints are a little tighter.
+There are at least two reasons for this.

-The main reason for this is that virtualenv doesn't replicate your whole system python installation.
+The first is that virtualenv doesn't replicate your whole system python installation.
 It's reason for existing is to isolate installed dependencies.
 So instead of copying all the stable system python libraries into the virtualenv it symlinks to them.
 What this means is that if you try to move a virtualenv to an architecture in which the system python install is either missing, or installed to a different location than the platform on which you built the venv, it will fail to run correctly.
 If you start the interpreter in the image and see messages about missing platform-dependent or -independent libraries, or missing `site.py` then the image into which you are moving the venv either doesn't have python installed, or has it somewhere else.

+The second is simply that virtualenv builds libraries for the environment on which they are being installed, in some cases even compiling C code in the process.
+If you try to move a venv created on a 32-bit platform to one running a 64-bit kernel it may not work.

+The bottomn line is that you can use these tools to move virtualenvs between compatible platforms.
+If you violate that constraint YMMV.

 ## Entrypoints and passing arguments